kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <ul>
         <li>Send out final reminders for feature blog opt-in on the SIG slack channels
         <li>Facilitate or start writing the optional Deprecations and Removals blog
+        <li>Coordinate with Release Notes to ensure major themes are checked in before Code Freeze.
         </ul>
         </td>
     </tr>